petter-holmberg/cpp-ref/concurrency.md

 ### Identifying threads

 Thread identities are of the type `std::thread::id` and can be retrieved in two ways: [Williams12](#Willams12) §2.5
-- By calling the `.get_id()` member function of a `std::thread` object (may return a default-constructed instance if this object has no associated thread).
+- By calling the `.get_id()` member function of a `std::thread` object (returns a default-constructed instance if this object has no associated thread).
 - By calling the `std::this_thread::get_id()` function from within a thread.

 `std::thread::id` objects are copyable, comparable, hashable, totally ordered, and serializable, making them useful in many contexts.